From Analytics Pipeline to Event Ingestion

 module "mobile_events" {

-source = "github.com/ql4b/terraform-aws-rest-api-sns-proxy"
+source = "github.com/ql4b/terraform-aws-restapi-sns-proxy"

 sns = {